Program: Library Technician

 Explore the degrees and certificates offered by the Library Technician Program.

-Associate in science degree (AS), Library Technician
+Associate in Science (AS), Library Technician

 Plan Code: 2033 – The Long Beach City College Library Technician Associate of Science Degree is designed to teach the fundamentals of knowledge and skills needed for today’s library technicians, library assistants, and library support staff.
 The degree is designed to successfully prepare students for employment with entry and mid-level library technician positions in public, academic, school, special libraries, and other information-related industries.
 It encompasses library automation essentials such as acquisitions, cataloging, circulation, public access catalogs, techniques of information retrieval, and leadership.